 All photography shot with our DJI Phantom 3 Advanced, Go Pro Hero 4 Silver, Canon 5D, and Fujifilm X-T10.
 We use these products every day and highly recommend all of them.
 If you want to learn more we rank the best travel cameras.

 Plan Your Trip to Cape Town

-Accommodation in Cape Town: We like to use Hotelscombined to compare various booking engines and make sure we are getting the best possible deal.
-To feel more at home in South Africa we use Airbnb.
-Here is a coupon for your first stay!
+Accommodation in Cape Town: To feel more at home we use Airbnb you can check out some tips and read more about getting an Airbnb coupon code here.
+Or just take this coupon for your first stay!
 Here are the most popular destinations in Cape Town: City Bowl, Camps Bay, Green Point, and Sea Point.